 A criminal history check is required to apply.
 Additional details are listed on the application form.

-One unit of credit is available for matriculated Stanford Students.
+Matriculated Stanford Students can choose to receive two units of credit.
 Register for LAWGEN 209Q in Axess.
-To earn the unit, students must submit short weekly reflection papers.
+To earn the units, students must submit short weekly reflection papers.
 Details in the syllabus.